canjs/canjs/docs/can-guides/commitment/migrating_to_3.0.md

 });

 routeMap.bind("change", function(){
-	A property on the route's map changed.
+	// A property on the route’s map changed.
 });
 ```